 Even though BTC has historically made some big moves even on days without much news, it’s safe to say that few traders expected the level to break that same day.
 Although it was certainly the next big target.

-Immediately after the news broke, buyers ploughed through offers at $41k, continuously lifting offers protecting $42k.
+Immediately after the news broke, buyers plowed through offers at $41k, continuously lifting offers protecting $42k.

-Minutes later, large buy stops from both market participants who were short and breakout traders continued the frenzied buying through $43k.
+Minutes later, large buy stop orders from both crypto market participants who were short and breakout traders continued the frenzied buying through $43k.

-There is also risk of slippage on order execution, which further skews risk to the downside and messes up position sizing calculations.
+There is also a risk of slippage on order execution, which further skews the risk to the downside and messes up position sizing calculations.

 Making The Trade: Entries & Exits

-In this case, the market provides a potential entry point on the retest of the $42k level.
-Obviously prices are still moving rapidly, so waiting for buyers to show willingness to print another higher high on the way up to the $44k offers would provide further confirmation.
+In this case, the crypto market provides a potential entry point on the retest of the $42k level.
+Obviously, cryptocurrency prices are still moving rapidly, so waiting for buyers to show a willingness to print another higher high on the way up to the $44k offers would provide further confirmation.

 Exit stops for these entries would naturally sit either under $41k, or the swing low of $42k, depending on how aggressive the trader is.